cdklabs/cdk-construct-analyzer/README.md

 > announced in the release notes.
 This means that while you may use them, you may need to update
 > your source code when upgrading to a newer version of this package.

-> [!WARNING]
-> **Important Usage Guidelines**: This tool provides automated scoring based on publicly available metrics and can be used as **one factor** in your evaluation process, not as the sole decision making criteria.
-Scores reflect measurable signals but cannot capture all aspects of library quality, such as code architecture, security practices, or alignment with your specific use case.
-Always combine these scores with your own technical evaluation, security review, and testing before making adoption decisions.

-> [!NOTE]
-> Each package is scored on their latest version.
-Scores are unlikely to change drasically between versions.

 ## Overview

 `@cdklabs/cdk-construct-analyzer` is a CLI and library for evaluating the quality of construct libraries.